Date of Graduation

 Limited informal discussions support the acceptance of the form as an improvement in the intake process however a formal survey has not been successfully implemented.
 The recommendation is to continue to encourage everyone involve in intake to use this tool to ensure seamless education and uniform accuracy of information during the patient's transition period from referring setting to home health care.

 Thomas, Philippa, "Issues In Patient Information Transmission: Standardizing Home Health Admission" (2016).
-Master's Projects.
+Master's Projects and Capstones.
 373.